1. Get started¶

 Download the Divio application and install it.
 When you run it, it will take care of installing and setting up Docker the components you require.

 1.2.
 Install the Divio CLI package¶

 The Divio CLI application is installable using pip (along with the aldryn-client package that is required for some local operations):

-If you already have it installed, check that it is up-to-date:
+If you already have them installed, check that they are up-to-date:

-You can install this in a virtualenv if you prefer not to install it globally.
+You can install this in a virtualenv if you prefer not to install them globally.

 1.3.
 Log in¶

 divio-cli needs to be authenticated with the Control Panel in order to interact with it: